snipem/gt7dashboard/README.md

 You will have to have a running Python installation.
 Look [here](https://wiki.python.org/moin/BeginnersGuide/Download) for instructions.

-If you are on MacOS/Linux edit the file `run.sh` and replace `<...>` with your IP address.
+* If you are on Windows edit the file `run.bat` and replace `<...>` with your IP address.
 Run the file with a double click afterwards.

-If you are on Windows edit the file `run.bat` and replace `<...>` with your IP address.
+* If you are on MacOS edit the file `run.command` and replace `<...>` with your IP address.
 Run the file with a double click afterwards.

+* If you are on Linux edit the file `run.sh` and replace `<...>` with your IP address.
+Run the file with a double click afterwards.

 The commands `pip3` or `python3` may be different on your OS.
 Try `pip` or `python` instead.

-### Detailed Steps
+## How to run for experienced users

 1. (Once) `pip3 install -r requirements.txt` to install Python dependencies
 2. (Optional) Download the list of car names with `python3 helper/download_cars_csv.py`.
 Without this file, car names will only show as `CAR-ID-123`.